himanshu-dandle/Amazon_customer_sentiment_analysis/README.md

 #Amazon Customer Sentiment Analysis

-This project performs sentiment analysis on Amazon customer reviews using various machine learning models like Random Forest, Logistic Regression, XGBoost, and LSTM.
-The dataset consists of customer reviews, aiming to predict whether the review has a positive or negative sentiment.
+This project utilizes Natural Language Processing (NLP) to perform sentiment analysis on customer reviews of Amazon products.
+By applying various machine learning models, including Logistic Regression, Random Forest, XGBoost, and LSTM, the goal is to classify customer reviews as either positive or negative.

 ## Project Overview:
-	### Goal: Classify customer reviews as positive or negative based on textual data.
+	-**Goal**-: To accurately classify customer reviews as positive or negative using machine learning techniques on text data.
-	### Dataset: Amazon Customer Reviews dataset from Kaggle.
-	### Rows: ~500,000 reviews
-	### Columns: Includes review text, product IDs, and user IDs.
-	### Target Variable: Sentiment (positive/negative)
+	- **Dataset**: The dataset consists of Amazon customer reviews, where reviews are labeled as either positive or negative.
+It is sourced from a text file containing millions of reviews.

+		- **Rows**: Millions of customer reviews (sampled for this project).
+		- **Columns**: Each review consists of two columns:
+			1.Label: __label__1 for negative and __label__2 for positive reviews.
+			2.Text: The actual customer review content.
+		- **Target Variable**: Sentiment (positive or negative).

 ## Techniques Used:
-	### Data Preprocessing:
+1. **Data Preprocessing**:
 	Cleaned text (removing special characters, numbers, and stopwords).
 	Tokenized and vectorized using TF-IDF to transform text into numerical data.

-## Exploratory Data Analysis (EDA):
+2. **Exploratory Data Analysis (EDA)**:
 	Visualized distribution of sentiment labels, most frequent words, and the relationship between word frequency and sentiment.

-	### Modeling:
+3. **Model Evaluation**:

-		Built and evaluated multiple models: Logistic Regression, Random Forest, XGBoost, and LSTM.
+  	--Built and evaluated multiple models: Logistic Regression, Random Forest, XGBoost, and LSTM.
-		Applied cross-validation and hyperparameter tuning to improve model performance.
+	--Applied cross-validation and hyperparameter tuning to improve model performance.
+	--Models were evaluated using accuracy, precision, recall, F1-score, and ROC-AUC metrics.

 ## Project Steps:
-	### Data Preprocessing:
+	 **Data Preprocessing**:
-		Handled missing values and text cleaning.
+		1.Removed missing values from the dataset.
-		Used TF-IDF vectorization to convert text into numerical form for modeling.
+		2.Cleaned text data by removing special characters, converting text to lowercase, and tokenizing.
+		3.Vectorized the text using TF-IDF for machine learning models.

 ## Exploratory Data Analysis (EDA):
 	Analyzed key features such as word frequency and sentiment distribution.
 	Created visualizations showing customer review sentiment trends.

 ## Modeling:
-	Trained models like Random Forest, Logistic Regression, XGBoost, and LSTM.
+	Trained classification models, including:
+		Logistic Regression
+		Random Forest
+		XGBoost
+		LSTM
-	Applied hyperparameter tuning using RandomizedSearchCV to improve results.
+		Applied cross-validation and hyperparameter tuning to optimize model performance.

 ## Model Evaluation:
 	Evaluated models using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.